microsoft/playwright/docs/src/test-configuration-js.md

 });
 ```

 You can override options for a specific test file by using the `test.use()` method and passing in the options.
-For example to run tests with the Frence locale for a specific test:
+For example to run tests with the French locale for a specific test:

 ```js
 import { test, expect } from '@playwright/test';